Operation Dew

-Operation Dew refers to two separate field trials conducted by the United States in the 1950s.
-The tests were designed to study the behavior of aerosol-released biological agents.
+Operation Dew refers to two field trials conducted by the United States in the 1950s designed to study the behavior of aerosol-released biological agents.

 General description

 Operation Dew took place from 1951 to 1952 off the southeast coast of the United States, including near Georgia, and North and South Carolina.
 Operation Dew consisted of two sets of trials, Dew I and Dew II.
 The tests involved the release of 250 pounds (110 kg) of fluorescent particles from a minesweeper off the coast.
 Operation Dew I was described in a U.S. Army report known as "Dugway Special Report 162", dated August 1, 1952.
 The purpose of Operation Dew was to study the behavior of aerosol-released biological agents.